Aatmaj-Zephyr/ANN4j/README.md

  `import ann4j.*;`

 #### Requirements and Dependencies
 None.
+This package is made using 100% Pure Java.
 The java package requires java 5.0+.
 No other requirements are required.
 Recommended to use the latest version of Java.
 [Java download link](https://www.java.com/download/ie_manual.jsp)

 ### Training
 #### Setting parameters